-Thank you for applying to the College of William & Mary!
+Thank you for applying to William & Mary!
 We look forward to reviewing your application.

-These frequently asked questions offer general information regarding upcoming programs for newly admitted students, determing the completeness of your application, making late submissions, applying for financial aid and receiving an admission decision.
+These frequently asked questions offer general information regarding upcoming programs for newly admitted students, determining the completeness of your application, making late submissions, applying for financial aid and receiving an admission decision.

 If I'm admitted to William & Mary, will there be an admitted student open house this spring so that I can explore campus further?

-There will be a series of programs offered to applicants admitted to the Class of 2019 during the spring.
-We will also host an event for enrolling transfer students in June.
+There will be a series of programs offered to admitted students each spring as well as an event for enrolling transfer students in the summer.

 These programs will be designed to introduce you to our campus and will include opportunities to meet with current William & Mary students and faculty.
 Information about these programs will be included in your admission email and decision packet.

-If I'm admitted, is there a way to connect with other admitted students to chat before heading to campus?
+If I'm admitted, is there a way to connect with other admitted students before arriving on campus in the fall?

 Yes!
 After admission decisions have been made, the Office of Undergraduate Admission will have a website available specifically to welcome admitted students.
-The site exists to provide admitted students with additional information regarding the orientation process as well as an opportunity to interact with current student ambassadors and other newly admitted students on group pages through Facebook.
-As the spring and summer months progress additional information regarding class registration, housing and campus technology will be posted.
+The site exists to provide admitted students with additional information regarding the orientation process as well as an opportunity to interact with current student ambassadors and other newly admitted students on the Facebook class group page.
+As the spring and summer months progress, additional information regarding class registration, housing and campus technology will be posted on the website.
 The welcome site address will be included in a packet of information you will receive with your admission offer and emailed decision.

-Once the Office of Undergraduate Admission begins to process your application (meaning we receive your Common Application), you will be sent an email to the email address provided on your application.
-We will send a second email to confirm we have completed your application (meaning we received all required components).
+Once the Office of Undergraduate Admission begins to process your application, you will be sent an email to the email address provided on your application.
+This email will include login information to access your personalized Portal.
+You may monitor your Portal page to see what we have received and if your application is complete.
+Additionally, we will send a second email to confirm we have completed your application (meaning we received all required components).
 Parents of freshman applicants will also receive these emails.
 To prevent emails from us ending up in your spam or junk mail folders, please be sure to add @wm.edu to your safe-senders list.
 You will not receive any additional emails from the Admission Office unless we are missing required information.
 Any email regarding incomplete applications will alert you as to what component is missing and provide you with instructions as to how to send our office the missing materials.
 If these components are sent in after the application deadline no penalty will be assessed during the review process.
 If we are unable to reach you via email, we will attempt to reach you by phone.

-You can check your personal account on the Common Application's website to see whether we have received and/or downloaded your application from the Common Application's website.
-Please be mindful that as the application deadline approaches, our office receives hundreds of applications each day.
-Please be patient and allow at least two weeks to receive the confirmation email before following up with us.
+You can check your personal account on the Common Application website to see whether we have received and/or downloaded your application into our system.
 Check your email box regularly to be certain not to miss important messages from William & Mary.

 Any applicant hoping to claim in-state tuition privileges should complete the William & Mary member questions on the Common Application addressing In-state Tuition Privileges.
-Any questions related to completion of the In State Tuition Privileges or residency status questions should be directed to the Registrars Office at 757-221-2800.
+Any questions related to completion of the In -State Tuition Privileges or residency status questions should be directed to the Registrar's Office at firstname.lastname@example.org or 757-221-2800.

 What if I have additional materials to add to my application but I have already sent in all required materials?

 William & Mary will accept additional materials after the application deadline.
-While most supplemental materials will arrive in time to be reviewed, the Undergraduate Admission Office does not guarantee that it will review any materials mailed after the January 1 freshman applicant postmark deadline, or the November 1/March 1 transfer applicant postmark deadline.
-Any supplemental materials should include the student's W&M Application ID number (provided in the confirmation emails we send regarding the status of your application) or, the student's full name and high school or current institution so that we might easily match materials with the student's application.
+While most supplemental materials will arrive in time to be reviewed, the Undergraduate Admission Office does not guarantee that it will review any materials mailed after the January 1 freshman applicant postmark deadline, or the October 1/March 1 transfer applicant postmark deadline.
+Any supplemental materials should include the student's full name and high school or current institution so that we might easily match materials with the student's application.

 The Office of Undergraduate Admission recommends that all applicants submit their first semester/mid-year grades as soon as they become available.
 We realize that many semesters end after the application deadline and for that reason, the deadline is flexible.

-Transfer applicants are asked to fax estimated mid semester grades by March 28 if applying for the fall term and by November 22 if applying for the spring term.
-The Office of Undergraduate Admission's fax number is 757-221-1242.
+Currently enrolled transfer applicants are asked to submit estimated mid-semester grades by March 28 if applying for the fall term and by October 28 if applying for the spring term.
 Transfer applicants should use the Mid-Term Report form provided by the Common Application.
+All transfer materials can be sent to firstname.lastname@example.org .

 How should I go about applying for financial aid?

 To apply for financial aid, students and families must complete the FAFSA (Free Application for Federal Student Aid) to apply for federal aid, and families are strongly encouraged to complete the CSS Profile to receive consideration for all aid programs.
-The deadline for applying for financial aid is March 1.
+The priority deadline for applying for financial aid is February 1 with a final deadline of March 1.
 The Office of Financial Aid will contact the applicant should any additional information be needed.

 If all necessary materials are turned in on time, admitted students will receive information regarding financial aid about two weeks after the admission decision is received.
 This information will come via email.